bmschmidt/nonconsumptive/README.md

 Rich collections of digital text consist of text and metadata.

-This package provides a fast, simple set of tools for sharing and reading texts nonconsumptively.
+This package provides a fast, simple set of tools for sharing stacks of text-- not just single document, but full-on libraries and collections including as much textual information as you're willing to share.

+It's designed to serve two different audiences.

 1. Researchers who want to *work* with nonconsumptive data, either as their only source or as a supplement to other methods.
 2. Scholars, librarians, and others who want *distribute* information about texts in their collections nonconsumptively.

 Some of the tasks this library is designed to support include: